Living, Retirement, Working

 Here are some key economic indicators from recent official data published by INEGI and the Bank of Mexico.

-• Last year’s growth was supported by solid household consumption supported by growth in employment and wages, and record remittances which ended the year at $63.3 billion.
-Industrial production was helped by government infrastructure spending, and fixed investment made a significant recovery, growing by more than 20%.
+• Last year’s growth was supported by solid household consumption supported by growth in employment and wages, and record remittances which ended the year at $64.8 billion (2023: $63.3 billion).

 Inflation in Mexico

-Inflation at the end of 2023 was 4.7%, after falling from a two-decade high the previous year.
-It’s expected to decline in 2024 to 4.1%, according to economist estimates, but still to remain above the Bank of Mexico’s 3% target.
+Inflation at the end of 2024 was 4.2%, down from 4.7% in 2023.
+It’s expected to decline in 2025 to 3.8%, according to economist estimates, but still to remain above the Bank of Mexico’s 3% target.
+Both government and private economists see risks to their inflation and growth projections if the US government imposes import tariffs on Mexican goods.

 Mexico’s sales tax rates